The How and Why of Installing WordPress on Your Own Computer

 Step 3 – Create a Database for WordPress

-• To Create a database you’ll need to open PHPMyAdmin from your XAMPP control panel.
+• To Create a database you’ll need to open phpMyAdmin from your XAMPP control panel.

 • Click on the Admin button next to MySQL.